Malta driving is dedicated to those persons coming for a holiday and intend driving in Malta. It is important to learn some tips about driving.

 Seat belts should be worn by all passengers in accordance with European laws.

-In Malta and Gozo we drive on the left-hand side of the road as in the United Kingdom and other few countries.
+- Malta drives on the left hand-side of the road as in the United Kingdom and other few countries.
 Do overtake from the right side.

 The Control Vehicular Access system (CVA), used in Valletta, makes use of dedicated cameras that are installed at various points around valletta to monitor the cars that are coming in and out.
 According to the time parked in Valletta the car driver pays a small fee depending on the number of hours parked.